Active Listed Holdings

 Traction has been a major owner of OEM since the end of 2009 and is represented on the Board of Directors since the spring of 2010.
 OEM International is listed on NASDAQ Stockholm.

 Softronic is a consultancy company in IT and management, the services of which span the spectrum from consulting and new development to management and operation.
 Softronic has a holistic approach to change, which means that the company can support its customers in everything from strategy to structure, including organisation, processes and IT.
 Most customers are medium-sized and large companies, and organisations in Sweden.
 Customer relationships are distinguished by a long-term approach and the company’s co-operation agreements often go back 10-20 years.
-One example of Softronic’s offer is the antimoney-laundering service CM1, with which more than 100 customers are assisted in monitoring and identifying transactions that may be associated with criminal activities and terrorism.
-In CM1 more than 600 million transactions are examined on a daily basis.
-Softronic was founded in 1984 by Anders Eriksson, who vacated the presidency in January 2019.
-The new CEO is Per Adolfsson.
-Anders Eriksson is the company’s largest owner in terms of votes and will also in the future be represented on the Board of Directors.
+One example of Softronic’s offer is the anti-money-laundering service CM1 where customers are assisted in monitoring and identifying transactions that may be associated with criminal activities and terrorism.
+The service is available 24/7/365 and processes more than 100 million customers on a daily basis.

 Most of Softronic’s employees are located in Stockholm.
-The company is also active in Göteborg, Malmö, Sundsvall, Arjeplog, Överkalix and in Denmark.
+The company is also active in Göteborg, Malmö, Sundsvall, Arjeplog and in Överkalix.
 Softronic is listed on Nasdaq Stockholm, the Small Cap list.

 Recco Holding is the owner of the RECCO rescue system which is used by more than 800 rescue organisations, mountain rescue services and helicopter companies all over the world to locate avalanche victims.
 The system is comprised of two parts and consists of RECCO detectors used by organized rescue missions and RECCO reflectors built in to skiing equipment, such as clothing, helmets and boots.
 RECCO is based on a radar technology, which allows for rapid and precise locating of avalanche victims carrying a RECCO reflector.
 The reflectors are entirely passive and require neither battery nor knowledge about how to use them.
 The RECCO system is intended for organized rescue missions and is not an alternative to but a complement to the use of transceivers allowing companion rescue.